Hendrix-CS/csci150/index.md

 remaining milestones during office hours.
 You can then submit the completed checklist to the instructor at the start of the next lab.

-Each completed lab earns one credit.
-Submitting the completed checklist by the start of the next lab earns one additional credit.
+Each completed lab earns **one credit**.
+Submitting the completed checklist by the start of the next lab earns **one additional credit**.

 You will work with a partner on each lab assignment.
 Each partner will have their own milestone checklist.
 If they do not complete the milestones during the lab period, they should find time outside of lab to work together to complete them.
 If